stanley-gu/qual/proposal.md

 arteries, to arterial insufficiency, and to inability to walk.
 The gene codes for an ecto-5'-nucleotidase, CD73.
-Write a proposal to support research to define the mechanisms by which the genetic abnormality causes the disease, and to find out how one can treat the disease. [@StHilaire2011]
+Write a proposal to support research to define the mechanisms by which the genetic abnormality causes the disease, and to find out how one can treat the disease [@StHilaire2011].

 # Background